 Discover Inland Andalucia

-The countryside as soon as you leave the coast is completely different and can change drastically in a short distance, from the citrus plantations around Alhaurin el Grande, Coin and up to Alora, to the endless olive groves around South Cordoba province, Granada province and of course, Jaen province which is amongst the biggest producer of olive derived goods to the rugged terrain and lunar-like scenery around Guadix in Granada province.
+The Andalucian countryside as soon as you leave the coast is completely different and can change drastically in a short distance, from the citrus plantations around Alhaurin el Grande, Coin and up to Alora, to the endless olive groves around South Cordoba province, Granada province and of course, Jaen province, one of the biggest producers of olive derived goods, and all the way to the rugged, almost moon-like terrain around Guadix in Granada province.

-Inland Andalucía is a region which even though visited by many, it still remains relatively undiscovered, if you have a chance, take a run inland and discover what beautiful Andalucía has to offer.
+Inland Andalucía is a region that remains relatively undiscovered, even though there are plenty of visitors.
+Should you get the chance on your next Spanish visit, take a trip inland and discover what beautiful Andalucía has to offer.